 With the skills, experience and passion in our staff team, we have begun to develop our foundation subject curriculum on the principles above.
-Therefore, commencing September 2019, we will be ‘plaiting’ these key areas into our knowledge based curriculum:
+Therefore, since September 2019, we have been ‘plaiting’ these key areas into our knowledge based curriculum:

 - Coherence – is there a logical arc to the curriculum?